 Absolutely!
 Tofu is the product of the curdling cooked soy milk and packing it together so that it holds shape.
 Because it is already cooked, it is safe to consume raw tofu and is often eaten just like that in Japan.

-Eggless Egg Salad
+Eggless Salad Sandwich

 - 1 package medium-firm or firm tofu